Towa Bird

-The Libertines are an English rock band, formed in London in 1997 by frontmen Carl Barât (vocals/guitar) and Pete Doherty (vocals/guitar).
-The band, centred on the songwriting partnership of Barât and Doherty, has included John Hassall (bass), and Gary Powell (drums) for most of its recording career.
-The band was part of the garage rock revival and spearheaded the movement in the UK.
-The band gained some notoriety in the early 2000s, due to Doherty's use of illegal drugs and conflicts between Barât and Doherty.
-Although their mainstream success was initially limited, their profile soon grew culminating in a No. 2 single and No. 1 album on the UK Charts.
-In December 2004, their self-titled second studio album was voted the second-best album of the year by NME magazine.
-Their first two studio albums were produced by Mick Jones, co-founder of the punk band The Clash.
-In spite of their critical and commercial success, the band's music was often eclipsed by its internal conflicts, stemming from Doherty's addictions to crack cocaine and heroin, which eventually led to the break-up of the band.
+The Libertines are an English rock band formed in London in 1997 by frontmen Carl Barât and Pete Doherty.
+The band’s core lineup included John Hassall on bass and Gary Powell on drums for most of its recording career.
+They were part of the garage rock revival and played a significant role in the movement in the UK.
+The band gained notoriety in the early 2000s due to Doherty's use of illegal drugs and conflicts between the band members.
+Their mainstream success was initially limited but increased over time, resulting in a No. 2 single and a No. 1 album on the UK Charts.
+Their self-titled second studio album, released in December 2004, was voted the second-best album of the year by NME magazine.
+Mick Jones, co-founder of The Clash, produced their first two studio albums.
+Despite their critical and commercial achievements, the band’s activities were often overshadowed by internal conflicts related to Doherty's addictions to crack cocaine and heroin, which eventually led to the band's breakup.

 Full artist profile →Based on recent setlists, you're likely to hear: